ivancuric/css-selector-performance/Optimizing CSS.md

 ## What now?

-To sum it up, you shouldn't worry about selector performance.
-While the topic was all the rage 5 years ago, browsers have gotten a _lot_ faster and smarter.
+To sum it up, you shouldn't worry about selector performance, unless you _really_ go overboard.
+While the topic was all the rage 5 years ago, browsers have gotten _a lot_ faster and smarter since.
+Even Google doesn't worry about it anymore.
+If you check out Google's Page Speed Insights pa

 ### Resources
 [Style invalidation in Blink](https://docs.google.com/document/d/1vEW86DaeVs4uQzNFI5R-_xS9TcS1Cs_EUsHRSgCHGu8/edit)